Multiflavor Mott insulators in quantum materials and ultracold atoms: Introduction

-The observation is that, despite the proposed contexts do not explicitly contain the orbital degrees of freedom like the original Kugel-Khomskii context, there exist emergent orbital-like degrees of freedom that play the role of the orbitals.
-For the breathing magnets and/or cluster Mott systems~\cite{PhysRevB.93.245134,PhysRevB.97.035124,PhysRevB.90.060414,PhysRevLett.116.257204,PhysRevB.94.075146,nikolaev2020quantum,Sheckelton2012,Heung2014,PhysRevResearch.2.043424,PhysRevLett.112.027202,dissanayake2021understanding}, it is the degenerate ground states of the local clusters that function as effective orbitals.
+The observation is that, despite the proposed multiflavor Mott insulators do not explicitly contain the orbitals as the original Kugel-Khomskii context, there exist emergent orbital-like degrees of freedom that play the role of the orbitals.
+For the breathing magnets and/or cluster Mott systems~\cite{PhysRevB.93.245134,PhysRevB.97.035124,PhysRevLett.113.197202,PhysRevB.90.060414,PhysRevLett.116.257204,PhysRevB.94.075146,nikolaev2020quantum,Sheckelton2012,Heung2014,PhysRevResearch.2.043424,PhysRevLett.112.027202,dissanayake2021understanding}, it is the degenerate ground states of the local clusters that function as the effective orbitals.
 The effective Kugel-Khomskii physics appears when one considers the residual interactions between the degenerate ground states of the local clusters.
-These interactions lift the remaining degeneracy and create the many-body ground states.
-For certain rare-earth magnets~\cite{PhysRevLett.98.157204, PhysRevB.62.6496,PhysRevB.84.140402,PhysRevB.87.094410, PhysRevB.90.014429,PhysRevB.99.224407}, although the orbitals are present implicitly, they are strongly entangled with the spin degrees of freedom, and then what is meaningful is the local ``$J$'' moment.
+These interactions lift the remaining degeneracy and create the many-body ground states. {It is worthwhile to mention that, many of the correlated mior{e} systems are actually in the cluster Mott insulating regime~\cite{PhysRevX.8.031089,Mak2022}. } For certain rare-earth magnets~\cite{PhysRevLett.98.157204, PhysRevB.62.6496,PhysRevB.84.140402,PhysRevB.87.094410, PhysRevB.90.014429,PhysRevB.99.224407}, although the orbitals are present implicitly, they are strongly entangled with the spin, and then what is meaningful is the local ``$J$'' moment.
 For this case, it is the degenerate energy levels that can be treated as effective orbital degrees of freedom.
 For the transition metal compounds with the ${J=3/2}$ local moments that are dubbed ``${J=3/2}$ Mott insulators''~\cite{PhysRevB.82.174440, PhysRevB.101.054439,PhysRevLett.118.217202, PhysRevB.104.165150,PhysRevB.102.180401,PhysRevLett.121.097201,Heung2014}, one can group the four local states into two fictitious orbitals with one spin-1/2 moment and then naturally describe the interaction as the Kugel-Khomskii model.
-We carefully derive the superexchange model in terms of the effective spin and orbital degrees of freedom and express the model in the form of the Kugel-Khomskii interaction.
-The derivation is delivered through a honeycomb lattice structure.
+We carefully derive the superexchange model in terms of the effective spin and orbitals and express the model in the form of the Kugel-Khomskii interaction.
 The correspondence between the microscopic multipolar moments in the ${J=3/2}$ language and the effective spin-orbital language is established.
 This correspondence may be useful for the mutual feedback between the understanding from different languages and views.
-This ${J=3/2}$ local moments and the effective Kugel-Khomskii physics can be broadly applied to many $4d$/$5d$ Mott systems such as the Mo-base, Re-based, Os-based double perovskites~\cite{PhysRevB.82.174440}, and can even be relevant to certain $3d$ transition metal compounds such as vanadates with the $V^{4+}$ ions~\cite{TMO,oles2009spinorbital}.
+This ${J=3/2}$ local moments and the effective Kugel-Khomskii physics can be broadly applied to many $4d$/$5d$ Mott systems such as the Mo-base, Re-based, Os-based double perovskites~\cite{PhysRevB.82.174440}, and can even be relevant to certain $3d$ transition metal compounds such as vanadates with the $V^{4+}$ ions~\cite{TMO,oles2009spinorbital,Andrzej2023}.
+We further discuss the physical consequences from these effective Kugel-Khomskii description for the multiflavor Mott insulators.